The Mathematics of Text Structure: Abstract

 { In previous work we gave a mathematical foundation, referred to as DisCoCat, for how words interact in a sentence in order to produce the meaning of that sentence.
 To do so, we exploited the perfect structural match of grammar and categories of meaning spaces.

 Here, we give a mathematical foundation, referred to as DisCoCirc, for how sentences interact in texts in order to produce the meaning of that text.
-We revisit DisCoCat: while in the latter all meanings are states (i.e.~have no input), in DisCoCirc word meanings are types of which the state can evolve, and sentences are gates within a circuit which update the meaning of words.
+First we revisit DisCoCat.
+While in DisCoCat all meanings are fixed as states (i.e.~have no input), in DisCoCirc word meanings correspond to a type, or system, and the states of this system can evolve.
+Sentences are gates within a circuit which update the variable meanings of those words.

 Like in DisCoCat, word meanings can live in a variety of spaces e.g.~propositional, vectorial, or cognitive.
-The compositional structure are string diagrams representing information flows, and an entire text yields a single string diagram in which word meanings lift to the meaning of an entire text.
+The compositional structure are string diagrams representing information flows, and an entire text yields a single string diagram in which word meanings lift to the meaning of the entire text.

 While the developments in this paper are independent of a physical embodiment (cf.~classical vs.~quantum computing), both the compositional formalism and suggested meaning model are highly quantum-inspired, and implementation on a quantum computer would come with a range of benefits.